What Causes Irregular Vaginal Bleeding?

 All of these may coincide with bleeding in the middle of your menstrual cycle.

-If you experience any of these symptoms, it’s very important that you immediately consult your doctor for an exam to rule out any possible complications and get proper treatment.
+If you experience any of these symptoms, it’s very important that you immediately consult your doctor.
+An exam should rule out any possible complications and get proper treatment.

-This is one of the most common causes of vaginal bleeding, and can affect either your vagina or your urinary tract.
+This is one of the most common causes of irregular vaginal bleeding and can affect either your vagina or your urinary tract.

 Inflammation and irritation can cause irregular bleeding when you have an infection, but it’s typically very mild.

 You can contract an infection through: